 This site is an incomplete record of my work and ideas.
 As with all my work it is a continuous work in progress.
 If you want to know more about me, browse the FAQ or check out the various entries in the blog section from which you can infer more about me than I'd like you to know.

-If you've got any comments, questions or suggestions regarding this site, my work, my research or any other aspect of my life, do not hesitate to contact me.
+If you've got any comments, questions or suggestions regarding my work, my research or any other aspect of my life, do not hesitate to contact me.